connxio/docs/Adapters/Inbound/Api.md

 This definition is based on established [swagger](https://swagger.io/resources/articles/documenting-apis-with-swagger/) documentation, but we have disabled the test feature for non-communicate employees.
 If you need to test the Api manually please do so through tools like [postman](https://www.postman.com/).

-## Security
+### Authorization

-You need three things to be able to connect and send messages to the CX Api:
+To be able to send messages to CX you need to authorize yourself as a CX customer.

-### Credentials

 We support several different credential schemes; Oauth, Basic and EventGrid.

 All endpoints also require you to supply a [subscription header](https://docs.microsoft.com/en-us/azure/api-management/api-management-subscriptions), this basically works as a form of authorization since only valid keys let you access the api.
 We will show more complete examples later, but a subscription header looks like this: `Ocp-Apim-Subscription-Key:007603d399999999xxxx9964y91x7x29`.